dvsa/cvs-svc-enquiry/README.md

-# cvs-svc-template
+# cvs-svc-enquiry

-The template for CVS lambda services
+Lambda service to retrieve vehicle and test information for commerical vehicles

 ## Dependencies